1sarthakbhardwaj/elaris/README.md

-# Elaris Labs - Landing Page
+# ElarisLabs - Landing Page

-This is the marketing website for Elaris Labs.
-It showcases the features and agents of the Elaris Labs Creative Suite.
+This is the marketing website for ElarisLabs.
+It showcases the features and agents of the ElarisLabs Creative Suite.

 ## Getting Started